0age/HomeWork/README.md

 |-|-|-|
 | *bytes32* | metamorphicDelegatorInitializationCode | The 32-byte metamorphic initialization code. |

-> This metamorphic init code works via the "metamorphic delegator" mechanism, which is explained in greater detail in the "Methodology" section.
+> This metamorphic init code works via the "metamorphic delegator" mechanism, which is explained in greater detail in the "How It Works" section.

 ### getMetamorphicDelegatorInitializationCodeHash
 ---